Kynar® PVDF – Poly (vinylidene fluoride)

 - Print with a single layer 10 – 15 mm brim attached to the part.
 (Brims are not required for Fluorinar-C™)

 - Eliminate points of stress concentration in the part design such as sharp corners and abrupt edges.
 Consider using a gradual fillet transition between the part surface in contact with the print bed and the vertical walls.
+(Stress concentration does not appear to be a problem for Fluorinar-C™)

 - Layer height can be 0.1 – 0.4 mm but should not exceed the diameter of the extruder.